JByfordRew/BlazorTransitionableRoute/README.md

 # BlazorTransitionableRoute
-Allows current and previous route to exist enabling transition animations of UI/UX design systems.
+Allows current and previous route to exist enabling page transition animations.

 ## What it does?
-Sometimes you need to show transitions between route but Blazor by default only allows one.
-This provides an ability to remember the last route and allow you to perform transitions out and in on the old and new route views rendered.
+Sometimes you need to show transitions between page routes but Blazor, by default, only allows one.
+This Razor component library provides the ability to remember the last route and allows you to perform transitions out and in, on the old and new route views.
+You can also use this information to contextually perform different transitions based on the route page types being transitioned.

 ![Demo](demo/BlazorTransitionableRouteDemo.gif)

-## How it works?
-Having two view layouts means we can remember the previous route but we cannot simply overwrite them, they must be preserved so we do not lose browser state like scroll position etc. This solution handles the route views and knows when to call the transition implementation you provide to it.
-It also works with the browser navigation buttons.
-If you need to handle in app back buttons then use the jsInterop to call the native back i.e. `window.history.back();` This is as simple a solution I could arrive at.
-If there is another simpler one please let me know.

-## Version 2.1.0
-Addition of `ForgetStateOnTransition` option to reset page state when returning to previous route via navigation.

-## Version 2.0.0
-This version simplifies the implemention of this component and also your usage of it.
-You can now implement transition behaviour directly with Blazor code and not having to rely on JavaScript Interop to do so.
-You can also adjust transition behaviour on first render via `Transition.FirstRender` and you can get the direction from `Transition.Backwards`.

-### Breaking changes to V1
-* `TransitioningIn` is now `Transition.IntoView` (Transition now provides more detail including direction and if first render).
-* Remove DI for `BlazorTransitionableRoute.NavigationState` and `BlazorTransitionableRoute.NavigationStateHandler` as these are no longer present.
-  * At minimum you need this DI registration: `IRouteTransitionInvoker` implemented by `DefaultRouteTransitionInvoker`.
-* `IRouteTransitionInvoker` replaces parameter of `BrowserNavigationDirection` for `Backwards` (bool) value.

-*for v1 documentation see [here](README-V1.md)*

-## Roadmap
-1. Add a property (could be previous route data) allowing custom transitions for more complex UI, for example master/detail transitions.
-Your implementation could then be a simple registry of transition type combinations mapped to animation styles.
-1. Update demos and library to latest Blazor version.
-1. Major change to a living route history implementation allowing deeper navigation.

-## Demos
+## Feature Summary
-See the demos for how to implement.
-* The `BlazorTransitionableRouteDemoWasm` demo shows a Blazor coded transition behaviour.
+* Two transition implementation options; Blazor coded or jsInterop
-* The `BlazorTransitionableRouteDemoServer` demo shows a JavaScript Interop transition behaviour.

-Both methods are interchangeable for Wasm and Server.
+* Transition data provided allowing different transitions based on context
+* Optionally remember previous page state
+* Works with browser navigation history, forward and back
+* Tested with .NET Core 3.1 and ASP.NET Core 5.0
+* Very simple to use, only a couple of file changes required

+---

 ## Installation